okx/okexchain-docs/building-modules/wasm-module/instruction-manual.md

-# OKC wasm instruction manual
+# OKC Wasm Instruction Manual
 This manual will mainly discuss how to use CLI commands on OKC for all actions regarding wasm smart contracts.
 ## What is wasm smart contract?
 Wasm smart contracts are smart contracts that operated on wasm virtual machine.
 More advanced than EVM, wasm virtual machine possesses the following advantages: